salilab/imp/modules/rmf/dependency/RMF/doc/Executables.md

 # rmf_info # {#rmf_info}

-`rmf_info` displays information about the attributes found in the RMF and how much they are used.
+`rmf_info` displays information about the attributes found in the %RMF file and how much they are used.

     Print out information about categories and keys.
     Usage: ./bin/rmf_info rmf